 98. Police officers’ powers for inspecting etc. vehicles and vessels

-A police officer may for the purposes of inspecting, measuring or testing a vehicle or vessel to ascertain whether or not it complies with a-ny requirement made by or under this Act remove or cause to be removed the vehicle or vessel to a place where that inspecting, measuring or testing can be or is carried out.
+A police officer may for the purposes of inspecting, measuring or testing a vehicle or vessel to ascertain whether or not it complies with any requirement made by or under this Act remove or cause to be removed the vehicle or vessel to a place where that inspecting, measuring or testing can be or is carried out.

 99. Police officers may stop audible alarms